pedditarakaraviteja/HospitalChargesforInpatients-Mapreduce/README.md

      Language used for map reducing is  python
     *  What kind of chart will you use to display your results?
      I will use pie chart to display the results.

+      - #### Jarvis Hang wang
+ * Mapper input: One line data that mapper will read.
+    * 039 - EXTRACRANIAL PROCEDURES W/O CC/MCC	10001	SOUTHEAST ALABAMA MEDICAL CENTER	1108 ROSS CLARK CIRCLE	DOTHAN	AL	36301	AL - Dothan	91	$32,963.07 	$5,777.24 	$4,763.73
+    * Mapper Output/reducer input:Example of an intermediate key, value pair output by your mapper:
+      FLORENCE - $4,453.79
+     DOTHAN - $4,763.73
+     BOAZ - $4,976.71
+   *  Reduced Output:
+     city = Florence minimum number of medical payments = $4453.79
+    * Language :
+     Language used for map reducing is  python
+    *  What kind of chart will you use to display your results?
+     I will use bar chart to display the results.